-When the UK officially leaves the EU we don’t know for sure what agreements will be put in place about travel and relocation within the EU.
-Having a passport from a country that remains within the EU will allow you the same rights of movement in the EU as a UK passport holder had pre Brexit.
+After Brexit – anyone having a passport from a country within the EU will be allowed the same rights of movement in the EU as a UK passport holder had pre Brexit.

-It is estimated there are about 600,000 people in the UK who identified themselves as having Irish ethnic origin in the last census in 2011.
+It is estimated there are about 600,000 people in the UK who identified themselves as having Irish ethnic origin in the 2011 census.
 There are probably tens of thousands more who didn’t tick the “Irish” box but who may have an Irish parent or an Irish grandparent.
-Some estimates are that as many as 6 million people in the UK have at least one Irish grandparent.
+Some estimates are, that as many as 6 million people in the UK have at least one Irish grandparent.

-If you are a UK resident with Irish roots you can claim Irish nationality and get an Irish (EU) passport if you have have an Irish born parent or even just one grandparent born in Ireland .
+If you are a UK resident with Irish roots you can claim Irish nationality and get an Irish (EU) passport – if you have an Irish born parent or even had just one grandparent born in Ireland .

 In these cases, Irish citizenship can keep getting passed on to the next generation as long as the parent was an Irish citizen at the time of the applicant’s birth.